Spatial correlations of charm and anticharm quarks at hadronisation: Introduction

-The heavy-flavour production and azimuthal correlations in heavy-ion collisions at very high energies were addressed theoretically in the past; for review, see Ref.~\cite{Andronic:2015wma}.
+The heavy-quark production and azimuthal correlations in heavy-ion collisions at very high energies were addressed theoretically in the past; for a review, see Ref.~\cite{Andronic:2015wma}.
 In particular, they were considered as a tool for uncovering a mechanism behind the jet suppression~\cite{Attems:2022ubu,Attems:2022otp} and the study of charm energy-loss mechanism~\cite{Rohrmoser:2017vsa,PhysRevC.90.024907,Wang:2019vhg,Wang:2021xpv}.
 The heavy-quark spatial diffusion in QCD matter was discussed recently in Refs.~\cite{Sambataro:2020pge,Capellino:2022nvf,Satapathy:2022xdw}, see also references therein.
-The ATLAS experiment measured the azimuthal-angle correlations of muon pairs originating from heavy-flavour decays in 5.02~TeV Pb+Pb collisions~\cite{ATLAS:2022mhn}.
-One notes that the measured muon pairs come from jet-like correlations of high transverse-momentum heavy-flavour hadrons.
-However, a possibility to distinguish between local and non-local $Q\bar{Q}$ production is addressed for the first time in this work.
+The ATLAS experiment measured the azimuthal-angle correlations of muon pairs originating from heavy-flavour decays in Pb+Pb collisions at 5.02~TeV~\cite{ATLAS:2022mhn}.
+One notes that the measured muon pairs come from jet-like correlations of heavy-flavour hadrons at high transverse momenta.
+Our work addresses, for the first time, the possibility of studying the spatial correlations of heavy quarks and antiquarks at hadronisation.

-The paper is organized as follows.
+The paper is organised as follows.
 First, we briefly discuss theoretical challenges in predicting ab initio hadron correlations in heavy-ion collisions, Sec.~\ref{sec:challenges}.
-Then, the qualitative idea of testing production locality is quantified using simple modelling presented in Sec.~\ref{sec:model}.
-The physics meaning of different assumptions on charm-hadron spatial correlations in the emission volume is also discussed in this section.
-The feasibility of the corresponding measurements is estimated in Sec.~\ref{sec:experiment}, and the results are summarized in Sec.~\ref{sec:summary}.
+Then, the qualitative idea of extracting the spatial correlation of charm and anticharm quarks at hadronisation is quantified using simple modelling presented in Sec.~\ref{sec:model}.
+The procedure to unfold smearing due to hadronisation is also introduced in this section.
+The section closes by giving arguments for the importance of measurements of collisions with only one charm and anticharm quark created.
+The feasibility of the corresponding experiments is discussed in Sec.~\ref{sec:experiment}, and the results are summarised in Sec.~\ref{sec:summary}.
+Additional information is included in the Appendix.